jonaaix/eloquent-translatable/README.md

 ---

 **Eloquent Translatable** is a Laravel package built for raw performance and a clean, focused developer experience.
-It uses direct, indexed database queries instead of relying on JSON columns or complex Eloquent model hydration, making it significantly faster and more memory-efficient than other solutions.
+It uses direct, indexed database queries instead of relying on JSON columns or complex Eloquent model hydration, making it significantly fast and memory-efficient.

 ## Key Features

+- **✨ Intuitive API:** A clean, fluent, and predictable interface.
+- **🤝 Spatie-Compatible:** Optional API compatibility with `spatie/laravel-translatable`.
 - **🚀 Performance-First:** Designed for speed at scale.
 No Eloquent overhead, no JSON parsing.
-- **✨ Intuitive API:** A clean, fluent, and predictable interface.
-- **🤝 Spatie-Compatible:** Optional API compatibility with `spatie/laravel-translatable`.
 - **🔒 Secure by Default:** Explicitly define which attributes are translatable.
 - **⚙️ Artisan Command:** Scaffold translation migrations with a single command.
 - **🛡️ Enum-Powered:** Ships with a `Locale` enum for type-safe, readable code.